 - Opening date: October 30, 2016

 Phase 2: Artist-in-Residence Complex, Mezzanine Gallery, and Staff Offices

-Construction is currently underway on Phase 2 of the museum which will include an artist studio complex featuring five studio spaces and a communal area for The Main’s Artist-in-Residence program, converting the mezzanine into a large gallery space, and converting a new space for the staff offices.
+Phase 2 of the museum included the build-out of an artist studio complex featuring five studio spaces and a communal area for The Main’s Artist-in-Residence program, converting the mezzanine into a large gallery space, and converting a new space for the staff offices.

 Artist-in-Residence Studios: Central to The Main’s mission is to support Los Angeles art and artists, the most direct way of doing this is through the development of its Artist-in-Residence program.
-The museum is expanding the program by building out a dedicated complex on the first floor with five new studios and communal spaces.
+The museum expanded the program by constructing a dedicated complex on the first floor with five new studios and communal spaces.

-Mezzanine Gallery: Above the new first-floor studio complex will be a 2,750-square-foot mezzanine gallery.
-The museum is transforming space on the mezzanine level into an open-plan gallery with concrete floors, open ceilings, original intact brick walls, and 40 feet of glass windows overlooking the first-floor gallery.
-This new mezzanine gallery is open to the public Wednesday through Sunday when exhibitions are on view (check current open hours) with free admission.
+Mezzanine Gallery: Above the new first-floor studio complex is a 2,750-square-foot mezzanine gallery.
+The museum transformed space on the mezzanine level into an open-plan gallery with concrete floors, open ceilings, original intact brick walls, and 40 feet of glass windows overlooking the first-floor gallery.
+The new mezzanine gallery is open to the public Wednesday through Sunday when exhibitions are on view (check current open hours) with free admission.

-Staff Offices: The museum’s offices, expanding to accommodate the museum’s growing staff, are being constructed in an area adjacent to the mezzanine gallery.
+Staff Offices: The museum’s offices, expanding to accommodate the museum’s growing staff, are in an area adjacent to the mezzanine gallery.

 - 5 new Artist-in-Residence studios